ThinkingBoard/Labelit/README.md

 # LabeliT
-App to help in the process of labeling data
+Explanation on how to use the app can be found on: [User Tutorial](https://github.com/ThinkingBoard/Labelit/wiki/User-Tutorial)